HamzahFarooqq/HamzahFarooqq/README.md

-- 🌱 I’m currently learning Laravel / Reactjs
+- 🌱 I’m interested in working on Laravel, Reactjs, Nodejs, MySQL, MongoDB, Python.

-- 👯 I’m looking to collaborate on Web Development projects
+- 👯 I’m looking to collaborate on Development projects.